× Search

 We are guided by our Leadership Group of major contractors, utilities, clients, manufacturers and key service providers.
 These Partners collaborate to engage the supply chain and provide free access to the latest learning to build individual knowledge and business capability.

-View our events page for opportunities to upskill through our free training opportunities in the form of workshops, webinars and virtual conferences.
+View our events page for opportunities to upskill through our free training opportunities in the form of workshops, webinars and virtual conferences for Scotland specific sessions type Scotland in the search bar.

 See all events